|

 Gold Medalist Kurt Angle and Samoa Joe, New Windsor's

-Tony DeVito and the wrestling debut of K104 DJ
+Tony DeVito and the wrestling debut of K104 DJ Chris

-Action wrestling title from Angle just five days
+title from Angle just five days ago in a pay-per-view

 Only

-about 1,400 fans will get bleacher seats for the
+about 1,400 fans will get bleacher seats for the retirement

-biggest names.
-Piper has made only occasional
+names.
+Piper has made only occasional ring appearances

-ring appearances in the past few years, but said
+in the past few years, but said he couldn't turn down

-money for young wrestlers.
+an opportunity to help raise money for young wrestlers.

 Piper

 left home at 13 and slept in youth hostels.
-His
+His first

-first coach advised him to look into amateur competition
+coach advised him to look into amateur competition

 to stay out of trouble.